pydantic/pydantic/docs/index.md

   fast to code and ready for production, based on *pydantic* and Starlette.

 [Project Jupyter](https://jupyter.org/)
-: developers of the Jupyter notebook, are using *pydantic* [for subprojects](https://github.com/samuelcolvin/pydantic/issues/773).
+: developers of the Jupyter notebook are using *pydantic* [for subprojects](https://github.com/samuelcolvin/pydantic/issues/773).

 **Microsoft**